austinhawthorne/nile-readiness-test/README.md

 - If OSPF adjacency fails, check if the upstream router is sending OSPF Hello packets
 - Verify that the FRR interface has the correct IP address and can reach the upstream router
 - Check FRR logs: `sudo tail -f /var/log/frr/zebra.log /var/log/frr/ospfd.log`

+### DHCP Test Issues

+- The DHCP testing now uses the dhcppython library for more reliable DHCP relay testing
+- If DHCP tests fail, check if the DHCP server is reachable with ping
+- Verify that the helper IP (giaddr) is correctly set to the first IP of the client subnet
+- For debugging, run with the `--debug` flag to see detailed DHCP packet information

 ## Notes